-When you move from one country to another, you will find that the laws for car insurance will vary, even when you are talking about Canadian auto insurance compared to U.S. auto insurance.
-Even though these two countries are right next to each other, the laws are different.
+When you move from one country to another, you will find that the laws for car insurance will vary.
+For example, laws concerning Canadian auto insurance and U.S. auto insurance are different, even though these two countries are right next to each other.

 Despite the fact that there are many differences between these two countries, they both have some things in common:

 - In most states you are required to show your insurance card on demand.
 This is also a requirement in Canada.
 Much like in the U.S., it is rare for the Canadian police to pull someone over simply to check their insurance coverage.
-Usually there is another reason for the traffic stop.
+There is normally another reason for the traffic stop.

 - Another similarity between the U.S. and Canada is that in the U.S. there are no-fault states that don’t allow drivers to sue if an accident occurs due to negligence.
-In Canada, there are several provinces with this same policy, although this isn’t the case for all of the provinces.
+In Canada, there are several provinces with this same policy.

-- If you cause an accident in the U.S. or in Canada, it is your insurance that is required to cover the cost of paying the damages.
+- If you cause an accident in the U.S. or in Canada, your insurance is required to cover the cost of paying the damages.
 In addition, if you don’t purchase comprehensive coverage, then your vehicle will not be repaired; this is true in both countries!

-- Insurance companies are required to be licensed to sell insurance by province just like insurance companies are required to be licensed by state in the U.S..
-Naturally, this means that someone in either country looking for insurance has to determine whether or not a company is licensed to sell to them before they get a quote.
+- Insurance companies are required to be licensed to sell insurance by Canadian province just like insurance companies are required to be licensed by state in the U.S..
+Naturally, this means that someone in either country looking for insurance has to determine whether or not a company is licensed to sell to them before they purchase.

-One major difference between Canadian auto insurance and U.S. coverage is that in Canada, if you have an accident in Quebec, then it isn’t your insurance company that pays your injury claim, it is the Quebec government.
-Notice the stipulation here is a claim for an injury.
+One major difference between Canadian auto insurance and U.S. coverage is that in some provinces in Canada, like Quebec, your insurance company does not pay your injury claim, the Quebec government does.
+Notice the stipulation to that is a claim for an injury.